DECODEproject/whitepaper/conceptual_framework.md

 Better to avoid discussion and confusion and **not** to use the word identity at all, and talk about different collections of attributes, relevant in different (online, or even DECODE-supported offline) contexts (or *applications*).

-Let’s call such a collection a ‘**persona**’ for now.
+Let's call such a collection a **persona** for now.

-In the end we are talking about physical people (AI’s with civil rights are a ways off), even when assigning attributes that are purely abstract, or are transferable, these are about, or related to a person.
+In the end we are talking about physical people (AI's with civil rights are a ways off), even when assigning attributes that are purely abstract, or are transferable, these are about, or related to a person.
 This person is represented in the DECODE ecosystem as a persona, but **not uniquely**.
 One physical person will have control of the data related to multiple **personas**.
 These may overlap (in the values of certain attributes), or may not.

-These personas aren’t entities in the DECODE system, they are a way of talking about *application-defined* collections of attributes.
+These personas aren't entities in the DECODE system, they are a way of talking about *application-defined* collections of attributes.
 Personas are the subject of **entitlements**, even when, for instance, the only attribute needed for the online alcohol-buying app is the age, that app would, in its use, **define** a persona with an age, and nothing else at all.
 For the sake of argument we leave out practicalities as payment, and the address to send the purchase to.

 The connection to the real person in the real world is through a DECODE account that the person will authenticate against in order to interact with DECODE applications.
 This account is not part of the decode data that these applications have anything to do with, although the authentication app or apps (multiple means of authentication) could be seen as a special kind of DECODE enabled applications.

 Authentication usually involves a participant providing various personally identifying facts to a system such as date of birth, passport id / driving licence number, potentially with additional offline checks and questions of the participant.
 For example in signing up to the UK's [gov.uk/Verify](https://www.gov.uk/government/publications/introducing-govuk-verify/introducing-govuk-verify) you register with a federated identity provider (e.g. The Post Office).
 The post office has a mobile app that can capture images of your passport, OCR the details and confirm them against the HMPO (Her Majesty's Passport office) and then takes a photo using the phone camera in order to compare against the photo on the passport.

 A participant demonstrates control of these **attributes** through some cryptographic means (essentially by holding a private key).
 This private key may be embedded on a physical device that the participant owns, such as a [Ubikey](https://www.yubico.com/products/yubikey-hardware/) or Smart Card issued by a civic authority.
 In the case of a device issued by an authority it may also contain attributes of interest to other DECODE applications, such as the fact that one lives in a particular city.
-These attributes, when stored, record the provenance and the semantic meaning of the relation in their urn, and can so be ‘officially verified’ attributes that certain applications may require (such as voting in participatory budgeting applications, see below).
+These attributes, when stored, record the provenance and the semantic meaning of the relation in their urn, and can so be "officially verified" attributes that certain applications may require (such as voting in participatory budgeting applications, see below).

 ```
-tomd: don’t really get the essence what you are trying to say in the 'operator' section; maybe relevant elsewhere in the document?
+tomd: don't really get the essence what you are trying to say in the 'operator' section; maybe relevant elsewhere in the document?
 ```

 **Operators**